 Park and Greenway Planning and Development

-The Design Development Division of the Parks, Recreation and Cultural Resources Department is responsible for the planning and development of all city parks and greenways.
+The Park Development and Communications Division of the Parks, Recreation and Cultural Resources Department is responsible for the planning and development of all city parks and greenways.

 The information below outlines the process of developing a new park or greenway.